Skip to content

 1. If you publish written content from each episode, pick a content-kit tool: Cicadas, Podsqueeze, or Castmagic.

-2. If you edit audio or video from the transcript, Descript is the standard choice.
+2. If you edit audio or video from the transcript, test an editing-led tool such as Descript.

-3. If you need maximum accuracy, use Rev human transcription on the episodes that justify the cost.
+3. If you need a vendor-backed human accuracy guarantee, test Rev human transcription on representative episodes that justify the cost.

 4. If your show is multilingual, test Sonix early.